onesy-me/onesy/docs/public/assets/md/library/mongo/start.md

       "to": "/library/models/start"
     },
     "next": {
-      "label": "Mongo: AmauiMongo",
+      "label": "Mongo: OnesyMongo",
-      "to": "/library/mongo/use/AmauiMongo"
+      "to": "/library/mongo/use/OnesyMongo"
     }
   }
 }~